Tip: Web requests should not be measured in Hz [Hertz]

 TLDR

-• A fediverse tip argues web request rates should use Bq (becquerel) instead of Hz, since Hz applies to periodic signals, not random server events.
+• A Mastodon tip argues web request rates should use Bq (becquerel) instead of Hz (hertz), because Hz is reserved for periodic phenomena and HTTP requests are random events.

 Key Takeaways